Washi1337/AsmResolver/docs/dotnet/bundles.rst

             imagePathToCopyHeadersFrom: @"C:\Path\To\Original\HelloWorld.exe"));

-If you do not have access to a template file (e.g., if the SDK is not installed) but have another existing PE file that was packaged in a similar fashion, it is then possible to use this file as a template instead by extracting the bundler parameters using the ``BudnlerParameters::FromExistingBundle`` method.
-This is in particularly useful when trying to patch existing AppHost bundles.
-Below is a full example for patching a bundled Hello World application to let it print ``Hello, Mars!`` instead:
+If you do not have access to a template file (e.g., if the SDK is not installed) but have another existing PE file that was packaged in a similar fashion, it is then possible to use this file as a template instead by extracting the bundler parameters using the ``BundlerParameters::FromExistingBundle`` method.
+This is in particularly useful when trying to patch existing AppHost bundles:

 .. code-block:: csharp

     string inputPath = @"C:\Path\To\Bundled\HelloWorld.exe";
     string outputPath = Path.ChangeExtension(inputPath, ".patched.exe");

+    // Read manifest.
-    // Read manifest and locate main embedded file. var manifest = BundleManifest.FromFile(inputPath);
+    var manifest = BundleManifest.FromFile(inputPath);

     /* ...
 Make changes to manifest and its files ... */